mcv-m6-video/mcv-c6-2024-team3/README.md

-# TEAM 3: Video Surveillance for Road Project
+# TEAM 3: Video Surveillance for Road Project & Human action recognition

 Welcome to the MCV-C6 project repository for video surveillance on roads.
 This repository houses the code and progress of Team 3 within the C6 project of the MCV.